What Is a Halfway House?

 Halfway House Rules

 The rules at a halfway house are usually basic and enforced only to ensure you maximize your time there.
 Some rules are implemented to protect the other residents and make living together pleasant for everyone.
-Many halfway houses require a drug screening test before admission as they are not equipped to deal with withdrawal symptoms, so residents must complete medical detox before entering.
+Many halfway house requirements include a drug screening test before admission as they are not equipped to deal with withdrawal symptoms, so residents must complete medical detox before entering.

 • No drugs or alcohol whatsoever